 Whether you are driven to earn an RN, BSN, or wish to specialize your focus in an area such as nurse practitioner, Clarke University will help you achieve your nursing education goals.
 Our nursing school graduates are in high demand across the country in health maintenance organizations, hospitals, clinics, sub-acute, long-term and outpatient care facilities, and community health agencies.
-If you have a passion for nursing and caring for others and a drive to succeed, consider taking a trip to beautiful Dubuque, Iowa and pay our campus a visit.
+If you have a passion for nursing and caring for others and a drive to succeed, consider taking a trip to beautiful Dubuque, Iowa, and visit our campus.

 “Our only recommendation is that you send us more Clarke nursing graduates.
-They are the best-prepared nurses we have hired and are able to step into the position ahead of the rest because of their hands-on experience in real hospital settings.”
+They are the best-prepared nurses we have hired and step into the position ahead of the rest because of their hands-on experience in real hospital settings.”

 – Professional nurse from Mercy Medical Center

 The nursing school curriculum at Clarke University emphasizes caring as the integrating concept in promoting, maintaining, and restoring the health of communities, families, and individuals across the lifespan.
 You will be guided through your BSN path by faculty mentors who are excellent teachers with both teaching preparation and practical experience in the major areas of nursing.